Find Your Answers

 Yes, the Y is committed to ensuring all families have access to quality and enriching camp programs.
 The Y provides financial assistance and a sliding fee schedule.

-Please complete this short two minute form to learn more about financial assistance.
-Our staff we be in contact with you within 3-5 business days once the form is received.
+Please complete this short two-minute form to learn more about financial assistance.
+Our staff will contact you within 3-5 business days once the form is received.

 Can I use a third-party subsidy to help pay for day camp?

-Yes, many of our camps accept third-party subsidies.
+Yes, most of our Kids on Their Way and Discovery Camp programs accept third-party subsidies.

 Is there a waiting list option if my preferred day camp is full?

-From registration opening on March 1 through May 31, waiting lists will be open for all day camps once capacity is met.
+From registration opening on February 1 through March 27, waiting lists will be open for day camps once capacity is met.

-Cancellations will be processed by our registration team as they are received.
-When a spot becomes available due to a cancellation, the first participant on the waiting list will be contacted and will have two business days to accept the offered spot.
-If a participant does not respond, they will be removed from the waiting list and the spot will be offered to the next participant in line.
+Our registration team will process cancellations as they are received.
+When a spot becomes available due to a cancellation, the first participant on the waiting list will be contacted and have two business days to accept the offered spot.
+If a participant does not respond, they will be removed from the waiting list, and the spot will be offered to the next participant in line.

-At the end of the day on May 31, all waiting lists will be dissolved.
-From this point forward, as cancellations are processed, spots will open immediately for registration on the website.
-Keep in mind that cancellations are due 12 days prior to the start of each weekly day camp session, so we expect most spots to become available during this window.
+At the end of the day on March 27, all waiting lists will be dissolved.
+From April 3 and beyond, as cancellations are processed, spots will open immediately for registration on the website.
+Remember that cancellations are due 12 days before each weekly day camp session starts, so we expect most spots to become available during this window.

 When does registration close?